rimapaulione/Mapty_OOP/README.md

 # Mapty project

 <p> A simple web app to track your running and cycling routes and display them on the map according to the location.
 This app is built using HTML, CSS and JavaScript.
 It uses the Geolocation API to get the user's current location and the leaflet API to display the map.
-Also it uses Geocode API to get city according coordinates.
+Also it uses BigDataCloud API to get city according coordinates.
 The app also uses the Local Storage API to store the user's data in the browser. </p>

 <img src="/src/img/mapty.png" alt="Mapty" >